Read out smart meter of the network operator KAIFA MA309M

 discovery: true

-The parameter "includes" points to the previously copied folder of the Github project.
-The unit8_t key must be filled with the previously created key of the customer interface (network operator portal).
-The connection of the ESP32 with Home Assistant can be done via the ESP-Home and its API key - the "mqtt:" section is then not necessary.
-If you prefer MQTT as protocol for the connection, you can alternatively fill the data for the MQTT broker.
+The decryption_key must be filled with the previously created key of the customer interface (network operator portal).
+The ESP32 can be connected to Home Assistant via the ESP-Home and its API key - the "mqtt:" area is then not necessary.
+If you prefer MQTT as the protocol for the connection, you can alternatively adapt the data for the MQTT broker.
 (IP, username and password).

 Wrong values in Home Assistant